preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/dashboard/index.rst

 **This page is being edited.
 Will be finished soon**.

 Here you can see dashboard information on several aspects of your tenant.

+There's also a Metrics block available, which you can use to display various dashboard/metric information on any Omnia page.
+See this page for more information: :doc:`The Metrics block </blocks/metrics/index>`

-Heres an example on what can be shown for Usage:
+Heres an example on what can be shown for Usage here:

 .. image:: dashboard-new2.png